Outline of transgender topics

 Books and articles written about transgender people or culture are often outdated by the time they are published, if not already outdated at the time of composition, due to inappropriate and/or outdated questions or premises.
-Psychology, medicine, and social sciences research, aid, or otherwise interact with or study about transgender people.
+Psychology, medicine, and social sciences research, aid, or otherwise interact with or study transgender people.
 Each field starts from a different point of view, offers different perspectives, and uses different nomenclature.
-This difference is mirrored by the attitude of transgender people as regards transgender issues, which can be seen in the articles listed below.
+This difference is mirrored by the attitude of transgender people regarding transgender issues, which can be seen in the articles listed below.